 10. You Are Not Your Thoughts

-“Rather than being your thoughts and emotions, be the awareness behind them.” — Eckhart Tolle, A New Earth
+“Rather than being your thoughts and emotions, be the awareness behind them.” –Eckhart Tolle, A New Earth

-Think about it, based on the preceding facts I’ve listed about your mind, you now know that your mind believes what you tell it.
+Based on the preceding facts I’ve listed about your mind, you now know that your mind believes what you tell it.
 It can be physically affected by your thoughts, and it can shape your entire reality.

 It starts by getting quiet, calm, and doing whatever makes you focused and happy, like running, meditation, walking, or listening to music.
 This will help guide you toward intentional living

 Action: Become aware of your own negative thought loops and practice letting them go or just noticing them rather than giving in to them, believing them straight away, and reacting.